-Ensure that all promotion personnel follow the instructions of the Promoter and the ringside Commissioners.
+Ensure that all promotion personnel follow the instructions of the Promoter & Commissioners.

 If people outside the ring continually harass a Contestant, Referee, Judges or any other Officials, the Referee may seek the Security in attendance to deal with and/or remove such people.
 The Promoter must ensure that sufficient security is provided to handle this situation.